St Winifred’s Catholic Primary School

 Artefacts boxes for Islam, Judaism, Hinduism, Sikhism, Buddhism, Christian Initiation, Lent/Easter

-A2 Prayer posters kept in a plan chest.
+A2 Prayer posters kept in a plan chest, Multi -faith posters kept in a plan chest (outside the main hall)

 It is desirable for class teachers to arrange RE visits to places of worship once a year.
-The RE coordinator will liaise with staff and religious leaders in the local community.
+The RE coordinators will liaise with staff and religious leaders in the local community.

 Policy On Collective Worship